mdawar/nats-dashboard/README.md

 ## About

-This is a **static web app** that was inspired by [`nats-top`](https://github.com/nats-io/nats-top), it uses a similar way to fetch the monitoring stats of a NATS server but in the browser instead of the CLI.
+This is a **static web app** that was inspired by [nats-top](https://github.com/nats-io/nats-top), it uses a similar way to fetch the monitoring stats of a [NATS server](https://nats.io/) but in the browser instead of the CLI.

 Since this is a static web app, it **can be deployed anywhere** and can also **run locally** on your machine.

 There's **no backend** involved, the requests are made directly from the browser, so you can monitor a **local NATS server** (http://localhost:8222) even when the app is not running locally.

-There's **no data retention**, so no historical stats can be displayed, you will only be able to view the live server stats, if you need this feature you should use a Prometheus exporter with Grafana and set an appropriate retention policy.
+There's **no data retention**, so no historical stats can be displayed, you will only be able to view the live server stats, if you need this feature you should use a Prometheus exporter with Grafana and set an appropriate data retention policy.

 ## Development